-Purple Peacock pole bean seeds produce a simply beautiful plant with dark purple pods, twining stems, light purple flowers, and dark leaves.
-This pretty variety is a very striking and useful screen in the garden and grows to 2m (6") tall.
-These are the first beans to flower and set fruit, and the plants handle cool conditions well.
-Purple pods to 13cm (5") long keep their flavour and tenderness long after they are picked, and turn green when cooked.
+This beautiful plant features dark purple leaves and pods that follow attractive, light purple flowers.
+It makes a very striking and useful screen in the garden.
+This productive variety flowers before all other beans, and handles cool conditions well.
+The purple pods keep their flavour and tenderness even when very long, and turn green when cooked.
+The pods grow to 13cm (5") long and keep their flavour and tenderness long after they are picked.
+They turn green when cooked.
 The plants are extremely productive, and the pods just keep coming as long as they are picked.
-Seeds are beige.
+The seeds are beige.

 Matures in 70 days.
 (Open pollinated seeds)

 Many people feel that pole beans have a richer bean flavour than bush beans.
 The effort of trellising them is more than repaid by the ease of picking and their extended, abundant harvest.
 Pole beans are a good choice for small gardens because they use vertical space.
 Follow along with this handy How to Grow Pole Beans Guide and grow food.

 We Recommend: Fortex (BN132).
 If you haven’t tried Fortex, we think you should.
 The elegant beans are long and narrow, and very tender with fabulous flavour.

 For Urban Growers: Matilda (BN134).
 If your space is limited, grow up!
 Trellis these tall plants and enjoy lots of straight beans from productive plants.